HHousen/TransformerSum/doc/extractive/training.rst

         --tokenizer_name TOKENIZER_NAME
         --tokenizer_no_use_fast
                                 Don't use the fast version of the tokenizer for the specified model.
-More info: https://huggingface.co/tra
+More info: https://huggingface.co/tran
-                                nsformers/main_classes/tokenizer.html.
+                                sformers/main_classes/tokenizer.html.
         --max_seq_length MAX_SEQ_LENGTH
         --data_path DATA_PATH
                                 Directory containing the dataset.
         --num_threads NUM_THREADS
         --processing_num_threads PROCESSING_NUM_THREADS
-        --weight_decay WEIGHT_DECAY
         --pooling_mode {sent_rep_tokens,mean_tokens}
                                 How word vectors should be converted to sentence embeddings.
-        --adam_epsilon ADAM_EPSILON
-                                Epsilon for Adam optimizer.
-        --optimizer_type OPTIMIZER_TYPE
-                                Which optimizer to use: 1. `ranger` optimizer (combination of RAdam and LookAhead) 2. `adamw` 3.
-                                `qhadam`
-        --ranger-k RANGER_K   Ranger (LookAhead) optimizer k value (default: 6).
-                                LookAhead keeps a single extra copy of the weights, then lets the internalized ‘faster’ optimizer (for Ranger, that’s RAdam) explore for 5 or 6 batches.
-The batch interval is specified via the k parameter.
-        --warmup_steps WARMUP_STEPS
-                                Linear warmup over warmup_steps.
-Only active if `--use_scheduler` is set.
-        --use_scheduler USE_SCHEDULER
-                                Two options: 1. `linear`: Use a linear schedule that inceases linearly over `--warmup_steps` to
-                                `--learning_rate` then decreases linearly for the rest of the training process.
-2. `onecycle`: Use the one cycle policy with a maximum learning rate of `--learning_rate`. (default: False, don't use any
-                                scheduler)
         --num_frozen_steps NUM_FROZEN_STEPS
                                 Freeze (don't train) the word embedding model for this many steps.
         --batch_size BATCH_SIZE
-                                Batch size per GPU/CPU for
+                                Batch size per GPU/CPU for training/evaluation/testing.
-                                training/evaluation/testing.
         --processor_no_bert_compatible_cls
                                 If model uses bert compatible [CLS] tokens for sentence representations.
         --only_preprocess     Only preprocess and write the data to disk.
 Don't train model.
 This will force data to be preprocessed, even if it was already computed and is detected on disk, and any previous processed files will be overwritten.
         --preprocess_resume   Resume preprocessing. `--only_preprocess` must be set in order to resume.
 Determines which files to process by finding the shards that do not have a coresponding